epccs/Driver/USBuart/Testing/readme.md

 1. Basics
 2. Assembly check
 3. IC Solder Test
-4. Bias 5V
+4. Bias USB input
-5. TBD
+5. USB Enumeration
+6. Current Source
+7. Interface With RPUadpt

 ## Basics

-These tests are for an assembled USBart board 18066^0 which may be referred to as a Unit Under Test (UUT).
+These tests are for an assembled USBart board 18066^1 which may be referred to as a Unit Under Test (UUT).
 If the UUT fails and can be reworked then do so, otherwise it needs to be scraped.

 __Warning__: never use a soldering iron to rework ceramic capacitors due to the thermal shock.